conduktor/conduktor-docs/src/pages/changelog/Gateway-3.5.0.md

 For more information on SNI routing, see [its documentation](/gateway/how-to/sni-routing.md).

 ## Use of In-memory KMS for Encryption
 Gateway has always supported the use of an in memory KMS for encryption in order to provide an easy-to-use setting for testing and developing your encryption config.
-This mode is not however meant for production use as the state of the KMS is lost when Gateway restarts, rendering and data encrypted with it unrecoverable.
+This mode is not however meant for production use as the state of the KMS is lost when Gateway restarts, rendering any data encrypted with it unrecoverable.

 Before this release, the in memory mode was the default setting and would be used as a fallback if no valid external KMS was detected in the encyrption setup.